• Skip to primary navigation

 Pasta con Pesto alla Trapanese

-7 September, 2015 by Tara 2 Comments
+7 September, 2015 by Tara 1 Comment

 A recipe for Pasta con Pesto alla Trapanese.
-This Sicilian pasta sauce highlights the best of summer with fresh basil, raw tomatoes, almonds, Pecorino, and olive oil.
+This Sicilian pasta sauce highlights the best of summer with fresh basil, tomatoes, almonds, Pecorino, and olive oil.

-Pasta con Pesto alla Trapanese on a brown plate with a saucepan in the background
+Pasta con Pesto alla Trapanese on a brown plate with a saucepan in the background.

 Pasta con Pesto alla Trapanese on a brown plate topped with basil.
-Saucepan in the background next to basil, grape tomatoes, and garlic.

 I made the sauce in a food processor for convenience.
 If using a mortar and pestle, halve the cherry tomatoes first to make them easier to crush.
-I added a mixture of cherry and grape tomatoes from my garden, but any assortment of ripe, less watery (cherry, grape, roma) tomatoes will do.

 To make the Pasta con Pesto alla Trapanese vegan, use toasted breadcrumbs instead of cheese.